 - Do you have specific physicians you want to continue to see, or are you willing to change physicians?

 - Do you prefer to pay a higher monthly premium and have minimal out-of-pocket expenses?
 Or ,would you rather have a lower monthly premium and pay more when you receive care?

 - Do you prefer a HMO or PPO plan design?

 - What is your approximate monthly budget for healthcare?

-This is one of those situations where we should talk, as there are many questions I would have for you.
-Also, I would want to help prepare you for the many differences between coming from a classic HMO insurance plan to changing to a PPO that gives you much more flexibility and options when receiving medical care.
-Let’s plan for at least a 30 minute conversation.
+This is one of those situations where we should talk, as there are many details we need to cover.
+Also, I want to help prepare you for the many differences between a classic HMO insurance plan and a PPO plan that gives you much more flexibility and options when receiving medical care.
+Let's plan for at least a 30 minute conversation.